Judith Farbey

-Dame Judith Sarah Farbey (born 12 October 1965) is a British High Court judge.
+Dame Judith Sarah Farbey, DBE (born 21 October 1965) is a British High Court judge and a Judicial Member of the Investigatory Powers Tribunal.

 Farbey was born in London and attended university at Magdalen College, Oxford, completing a BA in 1989.
 After her undergraduate studies, she completed a graduate diploma in law at City University in 1991.

 Following her time at City, she was called to the bar at Middle Temple in 1992, practising from Doughty Street Chambers.
-She took silk in 2011 and served deputy judge of the Upper Tribunal (Administrative Appeals Chamber) from 2014 to 2018 and served as a recorder from 2016 to 2018.
+She took silk in 2011 and served as deputy judge of the Upper Tribunal (Administrative Appeals Chamber) from 2014 to 2018 and served as a recorder from 2016 to 2018.
 She was a member of the Bar Standards Board from 2016 to 2018.
 In addition to practice, she jointly authored Law of Habeas Corpus in 2011.

 On 1 October 2018, Farbey was appointed a judge of the High Court and assigned to the Queen's Bench Division.
 She received the customary damehood in the same year.
-Since 2019, she has been President of the Upper Tribunal (Administrative Appeals Chamber).
+She was President of the Upper Tribunal (Administrative Appeals Chamber) from 2019 to 2022.
+In 2023 she was appointed as a Judicial Member of the Investigatory Powers Tribunal.

 In 2011, she married Prabhat Vaze.